froelen/todo-manager/README.md

 # todo-manager

 Easily manage your tasks in a comprehensive to-do list and task viewer.

-NOTE: this project serves as a learning and test place for using Git and GitHub.
+NOTE: This project serves as a learning and testing place for using Git and GitHub.